Dubrovnik vs Kotor: A Tale of 2 Dalmatian Cities

 But Montenegro uses the Euro – and is generally focused on the modernising and collaborative influence that European membership will bring, so it feels very European.

 So, to sum it up: you’ll be in Europe, politically speaking, while in Dubrovnik, but you’ll be spending Croatian Kuna.
 You will be outside the EU while in Kotor, but will pay for everything in Euros.
 I bet you’re glad you asked.

 What To Do In Dubrovnik vs Kotor

-This entire chunk of land has had more rulers throughout history than Bond has had leading ladies, with the Ottomans and Venetians, Austro-Hungarians and Romans all making their mark, along with the neighbouring Slavic States.
+This entire chunk of land has changed hands a lot over the centuries, with the Ottomans and Venetians, Austro-Hungarians and Romans all making their mark, along with the neighbouring Slavic States.

 Given the head-spinning history it isn’t surprising that there is plenty of amazing architecture and culture, from mosaics and monasteries to fountains and fortresses, left behind and ready to be discovered by today’s travellers.